Welcome to the University of Minnesota School of Nursing

 News

-U.S. News & World Report placed the University of Minnesota No. 7 in its 2023 Best Nursing Schools ranking of Doctor of Nursing Practice (DNP) programs.
-The School of Nursing was tied for seventh with the University of Michigan, University of Pittsburgh and Vanderbilt University.
+U.S. News & World Report placed the University of Minnesota School of Nursing No. 4 in its 2025 ranking of Doctor of Nursing Practice (DNP) programs.
+This is the program’s highest rating in its history.